joki20/editor-backend/README.md

 3. npm install
 4. npm start
 5. Create config.json in db folder with properties "username" and "password" for MongoDB Atlas

+## Routes

+-   List all documents with localhost:1337/list
+-   Create new document with localhost:1337/create/customTitleName/customContent
+-   Update document with localhost:1337/update/customId/customTitle/customContent

+customId, customTitle and customContent is free of choice, but customId has to be one of existing 24 char id already inside list.